 copyright © 2009 Merantau films.

-Silat ! yes Silat a Indonesian martial art , that at first bears a resemblance to Traditional Muay Thai , but upon a closer look you see bits of Jiu-jitsu and Kung Fu .
+Silat! yes, Silat is an Indonesian martial art, that at first bears a resemblance to Traditional Muay Thai, but upon a closer look you see bits of Jiu-jitsu and Kung Fu.

-Well the star of this Film is one Iko Uwais a rising star in the Martial art film world and a top class exponent of Silat.
+Well, the star of this Film is Iko Uwais a rising star in the Martial art film world and a top-class exponent of Silat.

-The film starts with a Young man (Yuda played by Iko Uwais) who has learn't the art of Tiger Silat or Harimau as it's known,he has learn t this from a young boy and in tradition plans to seek experience by leaving his home , family and mother to gain knowledge of the world by going to the big city of Jakarta.
+The film starts with a Young man (Yuda played by Iko Uwais) who has taught the art of Tiger Silat or Harimau as it's known, he had learned this from a young boy and in tradition plans to seek experience by leaving his home, family, and mother to gain knowledge of the world by going to the big city of Jakarta.

-This was Not the vision of his adventure he had hoped to experience ,but then all life's experiences are part life's teachings.
+This was not the vision of the adventure he had hoped to experience, but then all life's experiences are part of life's teachings.

-This is a a film that you will not want to end as even though the film does take a little time to get going ,once the action starts it does not let up ,many people will compare this to a Tony Jaa feature , but the one thing this film has in bucket loads is one, some top acting on part of 98% of the cast.
+This is a film that you will not want to end as even though the film does take a little time to get going, once the action starts it does not let up, many people will compare this to a Tony Jaa feature, but the one thing this film has in bucket loads is one, some top acting on part of 98% of the cast.

 Compared to some Thai films and even Japanese films it is heads and leaps above in this department.

-Two - The action is very real , each fight seems as it would be in a real life situation , where as Tony Jaa's films are very dynamic in a entertaining way.
+Two - The action is very real, each fight seems as it would be in a real-life situation, whereas Tony Jaa's films are very dynamic in an entertaining way.

 Merantau is exciting but at the same time worryingly realistic.